gulpjs/gulp/docs/getting-started/5-working-with-files.md

 The `src()` and `dest()` methods are exposed by gulp to interact with files on your computer.

-`src()` is given a [glob](6-explaining-globs.md) to read from the file system and produces a [Node stream][node-streams-docs].
+`src()` is given a [glob][explaining-globs-docs] to read from the file system and produces a [Node stream][node-streams-docs].
 It locates all matching files and reads them into memory to pass through the stream.

-The stream produced by `src()` should be returned from a task to signal async completion, as mentioned in [Creating Tasks](3-creating-tasks.md).
+The stream produced by `src()` should be returned from a task to signal async completion, as mentioned in [Creating Tasks][creating-tasks-docs].

 ```js
 const { src, dest } = require('gulp');